 Transforming global trade with improved transportation infrastructure is essential for economic growth and development.
 It will reduce costs, enhance the speed and accuracy of deliveries, increase access to new markets, and open up job opportunities for citizens.
 Governments must be willing to invest in physical infrastructure projects and create or revise policies and regulations that can benefit the movement of goods across international borders.
 When done correctly, enhanced transportation networks can have a far-reaching impact on global trade.

-Road infrastructure is one of the most crucial forms of transportation infrastructure.
+Road infrastructure is one of the most transportation infrastructure.
 It comprises paved roads, highways, and bridges connecting cities and countries and providing efficient transportation systems for people and goods.
 Good road infrastructure reduces travel times, enables faster delivery, improves safety, and makes accessing remote areas easier for a truck and trailer hauling service.

 Ports are vital to global trade as they provide the necessary facilities for loading and unloading vessels carrying goods from overseas.
 Ports typically include storage facilities, loading docks, crane operations, vessel handling services, and other equipment.
 Good port facilities can reduce costs associated with handling containers while ensuring that goods reach their destination safely and on time.